AP Source: Toyota to invest $500 million in Uber

 The deal also will help both the Japanese automaker and Uber spread out the cost of designing and building the complex systems, which use computers, cameras, radar and laser sensors to guide the self-driving vehicles.
 And it will help them compete against rivals General Motors and Google’s Waymo, which experts say are leading the autonomous-vehicle race.

-Development of self-driving vehicles is important to Uber to reduce the cost of carrying passengers.
+Self-driving vehicles are important to Uber to reduce the cost of carrying passengers.
 If it fails, rivals with self-driving cars could offer rides at a lower cost.

 Most Read Business Stories